louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 Key messages

-• Hypocalcaemia is common in critical illness but tends to normalize during the early days of admission to intensive care.
+- Hypocalcaemia is common in critical illness but tends to normalize during the early days of admission to intensive care.

-• In most cases normalization of calcium status is not associated with improved outcome, however mortality may be higher in severely hypocalcaemic patients who remain hypocalcemic on the fourth day of their admission.
+- In most cases normalization of calcium status is not associated with improved outcome, however mortality may be higher in severely hypocalcaemic patients who remain hypocalcemic on the fourth day of their admission.

-• Calcium supplementation does not improve either calcium normalization or survival and a large randomized controlled trial is required to assess the effectiveness and side effects of this intervention.
+- Calcium supplementation does not improve either calcium normalization or survival and a large randomized controlled trial is required to assess the effectiveness and side effects of this intervention.

-• Albumin-adjusted calcium is a poor predictor of low ionized calcium in critical illness and should not be used in this setting.
+- Albumin-adjusted calcium is a poor predictor of low ionized calcium in critical illness and should not be used in this setting.

-• Low magnesium, sodium and albumin are independently associated with low ionized calcium and this should be considered in the overall management of each patient.
+- Low magnesium, sodium and albumin are independently associated with low ionized calcium and this should be considered in the overall management of each patient.

 ---

 ### Vitamin D deficiency in children and its management: review of current knowledge and recommendations [^671227f5].
 Pediatrics (2008).
 Medium credibility.

-Vitamin D deficiency–associated hypocalcemia—calcium and calcitriol dosing guidance includes that hypocalcemia should be treated with calcium supplements, with parenteral calcium as calcium gluconate (10–20 mg of elemental calcium per kg intravenously slowly over 5–10 minutes, usually given as 1–2 mL/kg of 10% calcium gluconate) in cases of manifest tetany or convulsions.
+Vitamin D deficiency–associated hypocalcemia — calcium and calcitriol dosing guidance includes that hypocalcemia should be treated with calcium supplements, with parenteral calcium as calcium gluconate (10–20 mg of elemental calcium per kg intravenously slowly over 5–10 minutes, usually given as 1–2 mL/kg of 10% calcium gluconate) in cases of manifest tetany or convulsions.
 Recommended doses of elemental calcium are 30 to 75 mg/kg per day in 3 divided doses, and calcitriol may be necessary in doses of 20 to 100 ng/kg per day in 2 to 3 divided doses until calcium levels normalize.
 High doses of calcium are necessary early in the course of therapy, after which doses are reduced by half for the next 1 to 2 weeks.
 Once vitamin D is reduced to 400 IU/day with normal PTH and 25(OH)-D levels, calcium supplementation is usually not necessary.

 ---

 ### Management of postthyroidectomy hypoparathyroidism and its effect on hypocalcemia-related complications: a meta-analysis [^13ddd43a].
-Otolaryngology--Head and Neck Surgery (2024).
+Otolaryngology — Head and Neck Surgery (2024).
 Medium credibility.

 Objective